Chocolate Bark

 Storage

-• Store chocolate barks in a cool area or in refrigerator for up to a month.
-Remove barks from plastic when ready to use it.
+• Store the chocolate barks in a cool, dry place or in the refrigerator for up to six months.
+Remove the bark from the plastic when ready to use

 dark chocolate bark